Balaa: Plot

-Nigar (Ushna Shah) is a selfish and cruel girl who is impaired from her leg by birth.
-She never lets her imperfection be an obstacle in her way instead, she intends to harm others to fill her ego.
-Her cruel attitude is just because of her father, Zafar (Sajid Hassan) who has also the same mindset as Nigar and has spoiled her because she has been lucky for him since her birth.
-Zafar also has a son, Junaid (Asad Siddiqui) who is not so special for him as Nigar is.
-Junaid has married an orphan girl Zeba who is unattractive most of all, she doesn't have a wealthy background as greedy Zafar has always wanted.
-Nigar also mistreats her and uses Junaid every single time to make her live with trouble.
-Zafar and Nigar has always wanted to get rid of her.
+Nigar (Ushna Shah) is a selfish and cruel girl who has had a limp since birth.
+She never lets her imperfection be an obstacle in her way.
+However, she intends to harm others for the sake of her ego.
+Her cruel attitude is because of her father, Zafar (Sajid Hassan) who also has the same mindset as Nigar and has spoiled her because she has been lucky for him since her birth.
+Zafar also has a son, Junaid (Asad Siddiqui) who is not as special for him as Nigar is.
+Junaid has married an orphaned girl, Zeba, who doesn't have a wealthy background contrary to the money-minded Zafar's wishes.
+Nigar also mistreats her and uses every occasion to make her life difficult.
+Zafar and Nigar have always wanted to get rid of her.

-Nigar is in love with her cousin, Taimoor (Bilal Abbas Khan), a handsome and family-oriented man whose family she and Zafar have had been degrading for their low status in the past but not for long as now Taimoor is living a successful life.
+Nigar is in love with her cousin, Taimoor (Bilal Abbas Khan), a handsome and family-oriented man whose family she and Zafar have had been degrading for their low status in the past but not anymore, as now Taimoor is living a successful life.
 Taimoor loves Saba (Azekah Daniel), the only daughter of his mother's friend (Ismat Zaidi).
 This makes her become Nigar's second target.
 Fortunately, she catches Saba with her boyfriend, Mateen, and provokes them to elope, on the day of nikkah as she will aid them.
-On the other hand, she uses Mateen to make mute calls to Zeba (Ammara Chaudhary) so Junaid suspects that she is having an affair.
+She also uses Mateen to make mute calls to Zeba (Ammara Chaudhary),so Junaid suspects that she is having an affair.
 So, as planned, Saba elopes with Mateen on the day of nikkah with an apology note and her poor mother dies of embarrassment.
 Taimoor also gets badly heartbroken.

-Nigar succeeds in clearing the second target and has also partially clear the first target.
-The leftover part is done by Zafar who bribes Mateen to be in Zeba's room when she's home alone.
-The plan is followed with perfection and Junaid arrives at the moment.
+Nigar succeeds in clearing the second target and has also partially cleared the first target.
+The leftover part is done by Zafar, who bribes Mateen to be in Zeba's room when she's home alone.
+The plan is followed to perfection and Junaid arrives at the moment.
 Zafar and Nigar succeed in making Junaid divorce Zeba although she tries her best to prove her sincerity.
 The next morning, Zeba is found dead in the washroom.
 The cause is revealed to be a brain hemorrhage.
 Mission accomplished.